rr-/szurubooru/API.md

     Retrieves simple statistics. `<featured-post>` is null if there is no featured post yet. `<server-time>` is pretty much the same as the `Date` HTTP field, only formatted in a manner consistent with other dates.
+Values in `config` key are taken directly from the server config, with the exception of privilege array keys being converted to lower camel case to match the API convention.